cpetrich/counterfeit_DS18B20/README.md

 (As of 10 Nov 2024, the two sketches ``discover_fake_DS18B20.ino`` and ``classify_fake_DS18B20.ino`` from 2019 are removed as they are out of date.)

 Nomenclature: The ROM 28-AA-BB-CC-DD-EE-FF-0C would be written 28-FFEEDDCCBBAA in the Linux 1-wire subsystem.

+## Overview as of 2024
+There is the original/authentic DS18B20 (Family A1) which has stood the test of the time, and then there are clones that are either primarily designed to appear as authentic, or designed with innovative or at least useful features.

+Within the first group we have
+Families A2 (obsolete) and A3 (a recent addition) that seem to have been designed to enter the market as counterfeits with the intent to deceive the customer.
+Family A3 copies every aspect of the originals that had been tested for in the 2019 Arduino sketches of this repository in addition to matching the data in the "Temperature data" plot, i.e. the the temperature offset at 0 °C and the conversion time (which, by the way, is among the slowest of all clones).
+However, unlike Family A2 (which pre-dates this repository), they stopped there with their efforts to replicate the original (the hallmark of a student project...).
+While I am flattered to see that somebody actually designed and manufactures microchips to my specifications I do consider this a waste of developer skill and advancement in technology.
+Also in the first group is Family B1v2, which is a recent variant of Family B1 with the 2-byte user memory removed to make it act more like an authentic DS18B20: a somewhat sad course of development;
+Family G that, as far as I can tell, doesn't add anything significant but introduces quirks that are either funny (cf. byte 6) or will lead to system failure in parasite power mode (like, pulling the data line low(!)); and Family H, which looks a bit like Family G without the quirks.
+Granted, Families G and H perform 12-bit temperature conversions twice as fast as the authentic DS18B20, so maybe they deserve credit for that.

+The second group of clones is the bright side.
+We see that
+* GXCAS (Family B1 excluding B1v2), 7Q-Tek (Family B2), Mysentech (Family D), and Novosense (Family E) have added 2 or 3 bytes of user memory to their clones (Family E has dedicated function codes to read, write, and store them in EEPROM),
+* Family C, Mysentech (Family D1), and Xinbole (Family F) introduced clones that perform 12-bit temperature conversion in under 30 ms, i.e. 5% of the guaranteed conversion time of the authentic DS18B20 (granted, Family D1 has poor temperature performance),
+* Xinbole (Family F) has an extended temperature mode that allows temperatures to be measured up to 150 °C, and
+* Mysentech (Family D2) can enter a 14-bit mode with 0.016 °C resolution.

+I really appreciate the hidden gems in some of the chips and the efforts of the engineers behind them.
+However, none of this should be understood as an endorsement as **I have not tested whether the sensors live up to the specification in their respective datasheets**, let alone the specifications in the Maxim/Analog datasheet.

 ## Why should I care?
 Besides ethical concerns, some of the counterfeit sensors actually do not work in parasitic power mode, have a high noise level, temperature offset outside the advertised ±0.5 °C band, do not contain an EEPROM, have bugs and unspecified failure rates, or differ in another unknown manner from the specifications in the Maxim datasheet.
 Clearly, the problems are not big enough to discourage people from buying probes on ebay, but it may be good to know the actual specs when the data are important or measurement conditions are difficult.